 At Whitewater Oral Surgery Group, we want our patients to have a great experience and feel confident about their decision to come to us.
 Drs.
-Kevin Kempers, Eric Nelson, Justin Hastings, and Paul Clark are qualified oral surgeons dedicated to improving oral health outcomes for patients of all ages.
+Kevin Kempers, Eric Nelson, and Justin Hastings are qualified oral surgeons dedicated to improving oral health outcomes for patients of all ages.
 We perform a broad scope of oral and cosmetic surgery procedures.
 Click on the icons below to learn more about us, the treatments we offer, and what to expect.

 Dental implants replace one or more teeth to restore facial aesthetics and improve oral health.
 Our practice even offers ceramic and zygomatic implants.

 Wisdom teeth tend to erupt during the mid to late teen years.
 Since they are prone to complications, they are often removed before problems can arise.

 Also known as corrective jaw surgery, orthognathic surgery is a life-transforming procedure that brings the jaw into alignment to improve eating, speaking, and breathing.

 Using dental implants to secure a complete upper or lower dental prosthesis in place, full-arch restoration is a secure and long-term solution for a brilliant smile.

 A tooth may need to be removed due to decay, injury, or disease.
 Extraction may also be a part of dental treatment, such as dental implants or braces.